Albariño is the primary

 In March 2002, the TTB approved using Albariño

 as a varietal designation on domestic labels.
-Roland Wenzel planted an acre in Anderson Valley in 2003, and an acre of Valenti vineyard zinfandel on Mendocino Ridge was grafted over to albariño in 2006; Drew Winery produced separate bottlings of 2010 Albariño from each of these sources.
+Roland Wenzel planted an acre in Anderson Valley in 2003, and a single acre of zinfandel in Valenti vineyard on Mendocino Ridge was grafted over to albariño in 2006; Drew Winery produced separate bottlings of 2010 Albariño from each of these sources.
 Bokisch Vineyards has substantial plantings in Lodi.

 Abacela Vineyards in Oregon's Umpqua Valley is notable for